sergeicu/anima-docker/README.md

 # Warning

-This is a separate branch of Anima docker github repository that is dedicated to enablinh a single Anima function ONLY - namely - estimation of Gaussian Mixture T2 components from CPMG sequence data.
+This is a separate branch of Anima docker github repository that is dedicated to a single Anima function ONLY - estimation of Gaussian Mixture T2 components from CPMG sequence data.

 We use the following command to achieve this - `animaGMMT2RelaxometryEstimation`